 Shroud studies

-In my work, shrouds represent symbolic signifiers of grief-and-loss, absence and presence of the body, and what is seen and Unseen within our material realm.
+In my work, shrouds represent symbolic signifiers of impermanence, absence and presence of the body, and what is seen and Unseen within our material realm.

 Earth Element: body as landscape.
-2024 Jacquard loom weaving with hand embroidery cotton, silk embroidery floss, maple wood, dirt
+2024 Jacquard loom weaving with hand embroidery cotton, silk embroidery floss, maple wood, earth

 Earth Element: body as landscape, detail.
 2024